shivanshdave/2020-432/projects/project1/approved_proposals.md

 ## Status of Project Proposals that are Not Yet Approved

+- This is the list of projects whose proposal has not yet been approved.
+- If you're in this group, Version 2 of your proposal should be submitted to Canvas by 9 AM Monday 2020-02-24.
+- Once Dr. Love has reviewed Version 2 of your proposal, another revision may be required.
+If so, please submit that revision as soon as possible, but certainly by the final deadline of 9 AM Wednesday 2020-02-26.

 Code | Investigator(s) | Version 2 Submitted | Another Revision Required?
 ------: | :-------------------------: | :-------------------: | :----------------:
 `02-P` | Ebtesam Alshehri and Carolyn Goldschmidt | Yes | Yes